 There is a video of the Electric Ford F-150 towing a train claiming that it can pull over one million pounds.
 But not everyone was sold on this accomplishment.
 Towing on rails is a lot different than towing on the pavement.

-The math and physics involved can be found here.
+The math and physics involved are provided by InsideEVs.
 We don’t know how much horsepower or torque these full-size electric trucks will offer yet.
 Also, the Chevy Silverado EV hasn’t made any towing claims.
 Currently, the gas-powered 2021 Ford F-150 can tow up to 14,000 lbs, while the 2021 Chevy Silverado can only tow up to 13,400 lbs.

 What else do we know about the Chevy Silverado BET?

 Well, for starters, it’s helpful to get the lingo down as more auto manufacturers move toward electric vehicles.
 BET means Battery Electric Truck.
 The Electric Chevy Silverado will be manufactured at Factory Zero.

 General Motors recently renamed the Detroit-Hamtramck to Factory Zero because the factory has been remodeled to entirely focus on producing electric vehicles that have zero emissions.